ofirgall/learn-nvim/chapters/15-misc-and-summary.md

 ```

 ### More
-There are many many more plugins for neovim, you can check out [awesome-neovim](https://github.com/rockerBOO/awesome-neovim), and you can checkout my list [packer.lua](https://github.com/ofirgall/dotfiles/blob/master/editors/nvim/lua/plugins/packer.lua)
+There are many many more plugins for neovim, you can check out [awesome-neovim](https://github.com/rockerBOO/awesome-neovim), and you can also my list - [packer.lua](https://github.com/ofirgall/dotfiles/blob/master/editors/nvim/lua/plugins/packer.lua)

 ---